A Model-Independent Radio Telescope Dark Matter Search in the L and S Bands: The Breakthrough Listen Data Set

 \section{The Breakthrough Listen Data Set}

 This analysis utilizes the Breakthrough Listen (BL) public data release from the 100 m Robert C. Byrd Green Bank radio telescope (GBT), which was taken between 2016 January and 2019 March (\cite{Lebofsky2019,Price2020}).
-The BL program to date has focused on approximately 1700 nearby Hipparcos catalog stars, as well as some targets from other catalogs that were not used for this analysis (\cite{Perryman1997}; \cite{Isaacson_2017}) and 100 nearby galaxies.
-Observations with the GBT have been taken with receivers covering the L, S, C and X bands (1.1-11.6 GHz), with the analysis described in this report being limited to the high end of the L band, 1.71-1.84 GHz.
-The L to X band range lends itself favorably to a search for monochromatic photons from dark matter, as the region is largely devoid of molecular lines, and radio frequency interference (RFI) lines are largely confined to the lower frequencies, whose identification can be confirmed by the GBT RFI scan archive~(\cite{Murphy2019}).
+This data set includes approximately 1700 nearby Hipparcos catalog stars, as well as some targets from other catalogs that were not used for this analysis (\cite{Perryman1997}; \cite{Isaacson_2017}) and 100 nearby galaxies.